ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

    with

    "Copy the NS RRs for the subzone into the authority section of the reply.
-Put whatever addresses are available into the additional section, using glue RRs if the addresses are not available from authoritative data or the cache.
-If all glue RRs do not fit, set TC=1 in the header.
+Put whatever NS addresses are available into the additional section, using glue RRs if the addresses are not available from authoritative data or the cache.
+If all in-domain glue RRs do not fit, set TC=1 in the header.
 Go to step 4."

 4. Security Considerations